rodmcnew/RcmUser/README.md

 This module wraps resources in a root schema and provides data mappers for storage of roles and rules.
 This module also provides a service, controller plug-in and view helper for isAllowed (rcmUserIsAllowed for plug-in and helper)

-One additional feature that is provided is inheriting of resources when the resource is not found.
-To do this we need to provide the resource ('PAGE_X') and its parent ('PAGES).
-We accomplish this by passing 'PAGES.PAGE_X' to isAllowed().
-Our isAllowed override allows the checking of 'PAGE_X' first and if it is not found, we check 'PAGES'.

 Requirements
 ------------